Like this site:

 This is what makes the legs and your whole body stronger.

-But... we just said that running is not safe.
+But... we just said that running is not as safe as walking.
 And yes, especially if you haven't been much of an active person for quite some time there is a risk you will be pushing for too much, too soon.

 However, what you can do is go for a walk-run mix.
 This is taking the best of both types of exercise.
 The running provides that boost to your heart and your metabolism, the walking helps to reap the benefits of exercise and helps provide a safe base.

-Instead of pushing the envelope too much, choose a combination of walking and running.
+Instead of pushing the envelope too much, choose a combination of walking and running when you are starting out.
 A few examples of run/walk programs are the beginner running programs on this site.

 Even if you have been inactive all your life, the beginner running programs provide you with a solution to start running.
 When doing run/walks you slowly increase the time spent running and reduce the time spent running.

-This provides you with some of the weight loss benefits of running.
+This provides you with some of the weight loss, physical health and mental health benefits of running.
 But the build-up is slow and steady, reducing your risk of injury.

 This could be the way for you to get started with running.
-A consistent build up can have you doing 15 minutes of non-stop running in 8 weeks, 20 minutes in 10 weeks or even 30 minutes in 12 weeks.
+A consistent build up with my running programs can have you doing 15 minutes of non-stop running in 8 weeks, 20 minutes in 10 weeks or even 30 minutes in 12 weeks.

 Before you know it, you'll be able to do this.
 I know, because hundreds of people have done these running programs.